shekharbiswas/LSTM-Stock-Analysis/README.md

-## Why Historical data has limitations
+## Why does using only Historical Adj Close price have limitations

 Using only historical **adjusted close prices** to predict stock prices in LSTM models has several limitations & problems: